YvanMazy/TransferProxy/.github/README.md

 A demo plugin using Gradle is available [here](https://github.com/Darkkraft/TransferProxy-Demo-plugin).

-## 📅 What is planned for the project?
+## 📅 What is planned for the project

 - Add official plugins for the most common uses, I am open to suggestions.
 - Probably other things that will come over time.